 Flea just received an offer from the school, which she wasn’t sure would happen.
 It’s an academically selective school, ranked in the top 2% of state schools in the country.
 It’s A-Level results are impressive, and many students take the Cambridge Pre-U exams.
 The students there are about six times more likely to get into top universities compared to other colleges we’ve looked at.

-My teen is very ambitious, so she’s really drawn to a sixth form that gives her a great chance of getting into her dream university course.
+My teen is very ambitious, so she’s really drawn to starting sixth form in a place that gives her a great chance of getting into her dream university course.
 But it does mean we need a Plan B for moving.
 If Flea goes to the grammar school sixth form, we’ll probably look at moving to one of the villages between our current location and the new school.

 How to choose?

-But – oh – choosing a sixth form is a BIG choice.
+But – oh – choosing where she’ll be starting sixth form is a BIG choice.
 And it’s very much Flea’s choice.
 I can advise and offer insight, but ultimately my girl is growing up, and the bargain we’ve struck is that if we move, Flea gets to choose her sixth form first, and I’ll choose a home after.